Bicycle insurance comparison uk guide: how to get the best cover

 What are you usually covered for with cycle insurance?

 Bike insurance covers you if your cycle is lost, stolen, or damaged.
+In summer 2021 we saw claims for bike theft go up 50% here at Urban Jungle.
 There are a lot of ins and outs of when you’re covered which are outlined below.
 You may be thinking 'Are bikes covered under home insurance?' and the answer is very often yes.
 You usually have two options when it comes to buying insurance to cover your bike:

 - Including it with your home contents insurance